-In comparison to my daytime budget friendly restaurants, my dining experience in Puerto Rico wasn’t exactly the best.
+In comparison to my daytime budget friendly restaurants, my Romantic Dining in San Juan Puerto Rico, experience wasn’t exactly the best.
 Apart from a couple exceptional restaurants, I found a lot of items extremely salty.
 Pikayo and Dragonfly are the two restaurants that really stand out – delicious food, excellent service and overall great atmosphere.
 If you want to get a sense of authentic Puerto Rican food, I recommend eating at some of the budget friendly places I suggested on my last post – Where to Eat on a Budget in Puerto Rico.
-However, if you’re looking for a romantic dining experience, then look no further.
+However, if you’re looking for romantic dining, then look no further.
 Enjoy!

 1. Pikayo @ The Condado Plaza Hilton

 A culinary experience at Pikayo.
 Outstanding dining experience, presentation, and service.
 The complimentary bread and honey butter are delectable.
 Enjoyed a Chef’s Tasting with Wine Pairings – some portions are smaller than usual.

 Champagne: I loved this champagne – Henriot Rose Brut.
 Light, crisp, slightly tart and smooth.